All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Stress management: Chronic stress directly impairs gut barrier function through cortisol-mediated pathways.
 Stress reduction supports both GH axis function and digestive health.

-• Adequate hydration: Water is essential for mucosal integrity and digestive enzyme function.
+• Adequate hydration: Water is important for mucosal integrity and digestive enzyme function.

 • Regular physical activity: Moderate exercise supports gut motility and has been associated with greater microbiome diversity.